kment/GERBLS/docs/source/index.rst

 ====================

 .. important::
    This documentation is currently undergoing improvements.
-Some package features be poorly documented, which will be improved in the near future.
+Some package features may not be fully documented yet; this will be improved in the near future.

 **GERBLS** (Greatly Expedited Robust Box Least Squares) is a lightweight fast-folding implementation of the BLS (Box Least Squares) algorithm.
 It is designed to facilitate